stanley-gu/standardsCh/chapter.md

 practically every corner of the biomedical field [@naturebiotechnology2006].
-The Minimum Reporting Guidelines for Biological and Biomedical Investigations (MIBBI) project has arisen as a comprehensive source of these reporting "checklists" @taylor2008promoting].
-MIBBI maintains a web-based and freely accessible resource for minimum information standards (<http://www.mibbi.org/>), providing access to extant checklists (and to complementary data formats, controlled vocabularies, tools and databases), thereby enhancing both transparency and accessibility of experimental results to the wider bioscience community.
+The Minimum Reporting Guidelines for Biological and Biomedical Investigations (MIBBI) project has arisen as a comprehensive source of these reporting "checklists" [@taylor2008promoting].
+MIBBI maintains a web-based and freely accessible resource for minimum information standards (<http://www.mibbi.org/>), providing access to existing checklists, complementary data formats, controlled vocabularies, tools, and databases.
+This resource thereby enhances both transparency and accessibility of experimental results to the wider bioscience community.

 ### Minimum Information Required in the Annotation of Models (MIRIAM)

-Extending beyond the laboratory, the Minimum Information Requested In the Annotation of biochemical Models (MIRIAM) standard was developed by Novère et al. [@le2006model] for describing quantitative models of biochemical systems and bring together the new standards in computational systems biology, SBML and CellML (discussed later in this chapter).
-By unifying different modeling sub-domain standards under the same requisites, thus ensuring that models are easily testable, reproducible, and comparable, the utility of quantitative modeling may be enhanced for the benefit of biomedical research.
+Extending beyond the laboratory, the Minimum Information Requested In the Annotation of biochemical Models (MIRIAM) standard was developed for describing quantitative models of biochemical systems and bring together the new standards in computational systems biology, SBML and CellML (both are which discussed later in this chapter) [@le2006model].
+By unifying different modeling sub-domain standards under the same requisites, and thus ensuring that models are easily testable, reproducible, and comparable, the utility of quantitative modeling may be enhanced for the benefit of biomedical research.
 However, the ultimate impact of these standards depends on their adoption throughout the community and the number of software tools that are developed to facilitate its use.

-The MIRIAM Guidelines are an effort to standardize upon the essential, minimal set of information that is sufficient to annotate a model in such a way as to enable its reuse.
-This includes a means to identify the model itself, the components of which it is composed, and formalizes a means by which unambiguous annotation of components should be encoded.
-This is essential to allow collaborative working by different groups which may not be spatially co-located, and facilitates model sharing and reuse by the general modeling community.
-These guidelines can be implemented in any structured format used to encode computational models [@novere2005minimum].
+The MIRIAM Guidelines are an effort to standardize the essential, minimal set of information that is sufficient to annotate a model in such a way as to facilitate its reuse.
+This includes the ability to identify the model itself, the components of which it is composed, and a means by which unambiguous annotation of components should be encoded.
+This is essential to allowing collaborative work by different groups, which may be geographically separated by vastly different locations, and facilitates model sharing and reuse by the general modeling community.
+MIRIAM can be implemented in any structured format used to encode computational models [@novere2005minimum].

-Many encoded models available in scientific publications or on the Internet are not in a standard format.
-Of those that are encoded in a standard format, it turns out that most actually fail compliance tests developed for these standards.
-Failures occur for a variety of reasons, ranging from minor syntactic errors to significant conceptual problems, including the incorrect specification of units.
-Even deeper semantic inaccuracies can lie in the structure of the model itself.
-Finally, there is no standard naming scheme for the model constituents, so the precise identification of constituents depends on the associated documentation and annotation.
-Most models available today are not annotated, and as a result, users are faced with such things as a reaction 'X' between the constituents 'A' and 'B,' producing 'C' and modulated by 'M.' As a consequence, models frequently have to be re-encoded in order to be reused, a process that in practice is often performed by a different person from the original author.
+A challenge that MIRIAM faces is that encoded models in scientific publications or online are not in a standard format.
+And, of those that are encoded in a standard format, many actually fail compliance and validation tests developed for the standards.
+Failures may occur for a variety of reasons, ranging from minor syntactic errors to significant conceptual problems.
+Further semantic inaccuracies may lie within the model structure.
+With models that are not annotated, users are faced with ambiguous reaction specifications, such as species 'A' and 'B' producing 'C'.

 Thus, to address these quality issues, MIRIAM comprises of the following
 guidelines: